Cadaqués Orchestra International Conducting Competition

 In the 12th competition in 2017, the Chairmanof the jury will be Gianandrea Noseda, current principal conductor of the Cadaqués Orchestra and winner of the fist prize in the 1994 competition.

 The other members of the jury will be: Annette Mangold (Director of Artistic Planning of the Berlin Philharmoniker), Nicholas Kenyon (Managing Director, Barbican Centre), Lutz Köhler (Orchestral Conductor), Jaime Martín (Chief Conductor of the Cadaqués Orchestra), Jun-ichi Nihei (President COO Japan Arts Corporation), and the Cadaqués Orchestra itself.

-“Winning the Cadaqués Orchestra International Conducting Competition in 2004 was the definitive step forward that launched my international launch, a turning point in my career.
+"Winning the Cadaqués Barcelona Orchestra International Conducting Competition in 2004 was the definitive step forward that launched my international career, a turning point in my professional life.
 It saved me ten years of work.”

 Vasily Petrenko, conductor